LAINTYPES: Good enough descriptive types for Common Lisp

 And it already checks for some things which the built-in SBCL inference won't

-entity for example.
+handle.
+Take the type of identity for example.
 It is quite nondescript:

 LAINTYPE>